openstack/charm-guide/doc/source/getting-started/index.rst

 * Create directory ``~/tutorial``.
 All the files created in this tutorial will be placed there.

-* The MAAS server must have Focal amd64 images available.

 * You should be briefly acquainted with these concepts:

   * `bundles`_